jouvetg/igm_old/doc/Inverse-modeling.md

 # Exploring parameters

 There are quite a lot of parameters that may need to be tuned for each applications.

-First, you may change confidence levels
-$\sigma^u, \sigma^h, \sigma^s, \sigma^d$ to fit surface ice velocity, ice thickness, surface top elevation, or divergence of the flux.
-You may change these parameters as follows:
+First, you may change confidence levels $\sigma^u, \sigma^h, \sigma^s, \sigma^d$ to fit surface ice velocity, ice thickness, surface top elevation, or divergence of the flux as follows:

 ```python
 igm.config.opti_velsurfobs_std = 5 # unit m/y